 There are several models of first-responder mental health provisions.
-The current plan is to hire five MHPs on City staff as first responders.
-Staff will need look into the potential cost and effectiveness of contracting the MHP service and develop pros and cons. t The 2023-2024 Preliminary Budget provides the local match to a federal grant to fully fund enhanced specialized mental health response in the form of a CCAT program.
-The City will continue to take feedback from Council, practitioners, and the community on desired outcomes, and commits to adjust the program based on experiences, research, and best practices so that it will become a highly effective service.
+The initial plan is to hire five new MHPs on City staff as first responders.
+Staff will need look into the potential cost and effectiveness of contracting the MHP service and develop pros and cons.
+The 2023-2024 Preliminary Budget provides the local match to a federal grant to fully fund enhanced specialized mental health response in the form of a CCAT program.
+The City will continue to take feedback from Council, practitioners, and the community on desired outcomes, and commits to adjust the program based on experiences, research, and the success of other models so that it will become a highly effective service.